 It’s essential that we bring in junior talent who are not only technically capable, but who also have have a solid grounding in core artistic skills such as observation, composition, colour, and light.”

 — Ian Fellows, Framestore

-This course has been designed from the ground up by industry professionals specifically to address this demand, and establishing the standard and quality required for employability stands at the forefront of its ethos.
+This course has been designed from the ground up by industry professionals, specifically to address demand in the industry and to establish the standard and quality required for employability stands at the forefront of its ethos.

 Underpinned by training in traditional artistic techniques such as drawing, colour theory, perspective, photography and composition, you will learn what it takes to create your own feature film quality visual effects.